louisremi/Activable/README.md

 foundations for click-based UI components | 2K, IE8 compat.
 -----------------------------------------------------------

-Activable helps you build modern UI components quicker and keeps your code clean.
+Activable helps you build modern UI components quicker and keep your code clean.
 Here is all the code needed to create a tab component:

 ```html
 <script src="activable.js"></script>